twinsant/ethos/docs/README.md

 + **Text Metaverse(Game) Engine** with Web3 TID for any communities, free to use, maintained by the real company.
 + **DAO2DAO service mode**(D2D,we create this first？) with ReGenEconomics is our long time service.

-## Our Value: Text is Civilization.
+## Our Value: Language is Human Natural Ability.
-+ Literal is the basic and essence of the Human Civilization.
++ Literal is the natural ability and basic and essence of the Human Civilization.
 + We have Colorful world, good music, and pretty or handsome Stars.
-+ But we still need, the Power of Text, or Language Writing, the instinct of Express and Communication.
++ But we still need, the Power of Text, or Literal Writing, the instinct of Express and Communication.
-+ So our mission is **Simple Text Records Power Imaginations**.
++ So our value is **Release the Natural Ability to Create**.
 + Be the basement of the Metaverse Creation and Innovation.

 ### Problems with current